Am I eligible for a personal loan?

 - Pay off some of your credit card before applying.
-While the Australian credit scoring system doesn't work in the same way as the US, where paying off your credit score can lower your credit score, it may help your loan application.
+While the Australian credit scoring system doesn't work in the same way as the US, where paying off your credit card can lower your credit score, it may help your loan application.
 If you take a look at your loan application (before submitting it) and the lender asks what is owing on your credit cards, see if you can pay down the cards before sending in the application.
-They are able to check the limit of your card on your credit file but not the amount owing – this is up to you to tell them.
+Lenders are able to check the limit of your card on your credit file but not the amount owing, this is up to you to tell them.

-- Make sure you're out of your probation period before you apply.
+- Make sure you're out of your employment probation period before you apply.
 Lenders don't want to take the chance of giving you a loan during your probation period.
-They will not approve a loan if you haven't been employed at least three months, no matter how secure you tell them the role is – if you have been employed six months your employer may receive a call to confirm you're out of your probation period.
+They will not approve a loan if you haven't been employed at least three months, no matter how secure you tell them the role is.
+If you have been employed six months the lender may call your employer to confirm you're out of your probation period.

 Remember that no personal loan application is guaranteed, so use the guide above to ensure you're giving yourself the best chance of approval you can.